-- hhsc1.ini Edit the text file and change Version to be something meaningful, e.g. version=1.0 - hhsc1.cup This is another text file, which contains waypoint/turnpoint definitions.
-By default, a dummy waypoint is placed in the center of the scenery.
-See the appendix for the format of this file. - 2) Start Condor2 and select "FREE FLIGHT".
+- 2) Start Condor2 and select "FREE FLIGHT".
 In the upper right "Landscape" box you should now be able to select your scenery. - 3) TASK tab: You must define a simple task.
 Click on "New" and then Click on your airport, move the mouse and it will create a line, Click again to create a turnpoint.
 Just make a box, but end it by going to your airport and clicking again you should get "Finish" - 4) NOTAM tab: You can try an "Aerotow", recommend change rope length to 200'.
-We have not yet created a real airport, so the terrain and tow planes may not line up.
-If it doesn't work, choose Airborne. - 5) "SAVE" the flightplan and then click "Start flight"
+We have not yet created a real airport, so the terrain and tow planes may not line up, doesn't work? choose Airborne. - 5) "SAVE" the flightplan and then click "Start flight"